wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/4-exercise-build-a-flow.md

     Example: "The chocolate-manufacturer needs a separate storage account for their private information.
 Here, you will create an account with settings appropriate to hold this mission-critical business data.
 You'll validate the account settings against requirements to check your work."
 -->
 Contoso Pet Boarding customers need to receive a confirmation email after submitting booking requests in the app.
 They also need to receive an email when the Contoso staff has made a decision to accept or decline the booking request.
-Here, you will create at least two Power Automate flosw (you may choose to design this with one flow) that sends an email each time a booking request is submitted and each time the booking request decision column has been updated.
+Here, you will create Power Automate flows that send an email each time a booking request is submitted and each time the booking request decision column has been updated.
 You'll validate the flow behavior against requirements to check your work.

 <!-- 2.
 Specification-------------------------------------------------------------------------------------